 One thing to note: it’s a bit outside of the Old Town, about a 15-minute walk away.
 But that’s what keeps the prices low!

 Allison Green is a former educator turned travel blogger.
 She holds a Masters in Teaching and a B.A. in English and Creative Writing.
-Her blog posts merge her educational background and her experience traveling to 60+ countries to encourage thoughtful travel experiences that both educate and entertain.
+Her blog posts merge her educational background and her experience traveling to 70+ countries to encourage responsible, enriching travel.
 She has been a speaker at the World Travel Writers Conference and her writing, photography, and podcasting work has appeared in National Geographic, CNN Arabic, CBC Canada, and Forbes, amongst others.
-Now based in San Francisco Bay Area where she grew up, she has also lived in Prague, Sofia, and New York City, and the San Francisco Bay Area.
+Now a full-time traveler, she has lived in Prague, Sofia, New York City, and the San Francisco Bay Area.